git-cloner/gitclone.com/mydocs/en-US/feature/github_app.md

 ​`github app` uses the most widely used third-party `OAuth` login method.
 When logging in, you need to open the browser to request the `Github` third-party authorization address.
 It is recommended to use `chrome` Mobile browser if the phone's default browser does not support it. .

 ## 2、Installation
-Use the scan function in your browser to scan one of the QR codes below to install：
+Use the scan function in your browser to scan one of the QR codes below to install（ Or click the link below the QR code to download）：

 <img src="/img/github_app_download.png" style="width:400px" >